Reading

 Why protect yourself?

 High energy blue light penetrates deep into the eye and can cause harmful effects.
-Compare the wavelengths of natural light with those of screens.

 What are the effects?